cainus/detour/README.md

 routing to take the HTTP method into consideration.
 For example, a 404 should be thrown only if the URI doesn't exist, and not just if the particular method is unsupported (that's a 405 by the way).
-The router should get the details right so that the application developer doesn't have to think about it.
+The router should get the details right so that the application developer doesn't have to think about it, and so people using the API get the right messages, so they can understand the API better.

-* Orphan routes, where a URI like /some/deep/path might exist, but the parent paths (/some and /some/deep) don't, makes for a confusing and arbitrary website/api.
+* Orphan routes, where a URI like /some/deep/path might exist, but the parent paths (/some and /some/deep) don't, make for a confusing and arbitrary website/api.
 These are still possible, but they're certainly not the default.

 * The full power of regular expressions in dynamic routes is not really necessary and just